Skip to content

 Back to Blog

-high severity March 06, 2026 · scope unconfirmed
+high severity March 06, 2026 · 4 min read Unverified claim — what this is

 LAF Hotel Aree Listed by thegentlemen Ransomware Group

-On March 6, 2026, the ransomware group known as thegentlemen added LAF Hotel Aree to its public leak site, confirming that internal files had been exfiltrated from the millennial-focused Bangkok hotel on Soi Phahol Yothin 5.
+On March 6, 2026, the ransomware group known as thegentlemen added LAF Hotel Aree to its public leak site, claiming that internal files had been exfiltrated from the millennial-focused Bangkok hotel on Soi Phahol Yothin 5.

 Public reporting indicates the hotel was hit by a ransomware attack in which attackers gained access to internal systems and removed sensitive files.
 The group published proof of the breach on its onion site, accessible via the address hosted on ransomware.live.
 Available reporting describes LAF Hotel as a budget-friendly property aimed at younger travelers that offers both accommodation and a lively atmosphere.
 No exact victim count has been released, and the precise volume or nature of the stolen files remains unclear beyond the broad description of internal files exfiltrated.